reynoldsnlp/hfst/README.rst

 ==================================================================

-This package contains a bridging library for multiple FST libraries and toolkits and set of tools for processing of finite-state automate especially for linguistic systems.
-HFST library and tools are licenced under GNU GPL licence version 3, you may read the full licence in the file named COPYING.
-The authors specified in AUTHORS file may be contacted about licencing issues.
+This package contains a bridging library for multiple FST libraries and toolkits and set of tools for processing of finite-state automata especially for linguistic systems.
+HFST library and tools are licensed under GNU GPL licence version 3, you may read the full licence in the file named COPYING.
+The authors specified in AUTHORS file may be contacted about licensing issues.

 For additional information, see the project page `<https://hfst.github.io>`_.